VyshnavCJ/college-lab-days/README.md

 # Lab
-Lab work made me think of different ways to solve problems practically.
-The repository doesn't contain the questions for each problem.
-It's being kept for nostalgia purposes :)
+Doing lab work got me thinking about different ways to solve problems practically.
+The repository doesn't have the questions for each problem—it's just there for nostalgia :)